 The worst thing we can do to our eyes is strain them.
 Too much mental strain and focus can actually harm our eyesight and cause the eyes permanent damage.
-Bad habits start from childhood, especially once school starts.
-Because of this mental strain it is important that you learn how to improve your vision.
+Bad habits start in childhood, especially once school starts.
+Because of this mental strain, it is important that you learn how to improve your vision.

 Teaching children not to strain their eyes from a young age will help keep their vision sharp for years to follow.